cloudfoundry/diego-release/README.md

    The manifest property `properties.diego.bbs.server_cert` should be set to the certificate in `out/bbs.service.cf.internal.crt`.
    The manifest property `properties.diego.bbs.server_key` should be set to the certificate in `out/bbs.service.cf.internal.key`.

-6. Create and sign a certificate for bbs clients.
+6. Create and sign a certificate for BBS clients.
    ```
    $ ./certstrap request-cert --common-name "clientName"
    Enter passphrase (empty for no passphrase): <hit enter for no password>